omega8cc/boa/README.txt

 and updater only.
-It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is almost 400 MB total, is shared.
+It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is over 1200 MB total, is shared.

+Sharing the code between instances is of critical importance, because it allows you to dramatically lower RAM and CPU usage, because most of the actively used code is opcode cached with APC.

 With multi-install system you have to remember that all of them will use the same Nginx server, so you could break the system